 5. Tools Supporting Ready-to-Deploy Use Case-Specific Applications

 Adding to all the foregoing points of differentiation, TrueTime tools developed by Red5 can be used in various combinations by Red5 Cloud and Red5 Pro customers to quickly activate a wide range of use case-specific applications.
-Red5 has bundled TrueTime tools with native iOS, macOS, Windows, Android, Linux, HTML5 SDKs into solution subsets that can be combined or applied individually for use in any market segment.
+Red5 has bundled TrueTime tools with native iOS, macOS, Windows, Android, Linux, HTML5, Unreal Engine, and Unity SDKs into solution subsets that can be combined or applied individually for use in any market segment.

 The current lineup of TrueTime tools includes: